Sewickley, Pennsylvania: Government and politics

 Sewickley is divided into wards and is governed by a mayor and a nine-member borough council composed of three members from each ward.
 Members are elected to four-year terms.
 The current mayor of Sewickley is George Shannon.
-The current members of council are Jeff Neff (President), Todd Renner (Vice President), Sean Figley (President Pro Tempore), Christine Allen, Julie Barnes, Ed Green, Cynthia Mullins, Larry Rice, and Thomas Rostek.
+The current members of council are Cynthia Mullins (President), Julie Barnes (Vice President), Thomas Rostek (President pro tempore), Bridgett Bates, Brian Bozzo, Todd Hamer, Donna Korczyk, Todd Renner, and Anne Willoughby.